 Note that joyriding is sometimes referred to as the “unauthorized use of a motor vehicle.”

-Most states say that both joyriding and grand theft auto can lead to serious
+Most states say that both joyriding and grand theft auto can lead to severe

 Yes.
 Most state laws say that the main difference between the two crimes relates to how long an offender intends to keep a vehicle away from its owner.

-You are typically only guilty of grand theft auto if you intend to permanently deprive a vehicle owner of the person’s vehicle.
+You are typically only guilty of grand theft auto if you intend to deprive a vehicle owner of the person’s vehicle permanently.

-In contrast, you can face joyriding charges by just taking a car without the consent of the owner.
-Guilt does not require that you intended to permanently keep the auto away from its owner.
+By contrast, you can face joyriding charges by just taking a car without the owner’s consent.
+Guilt does not require that you intend to keep the auto away from its owner permanently.

 Consider California law as an example.
 The law says that you commit grand theft auto if you: